 NATASHA DENONA – CRANBERRY EYES

 Well it’s not a novel idea: red eye makeup.
 But both of these palettes by Natasha Denona have unique colours.
 The bigger palette, Cranberry, has two matte shades, one is a reddish pink, that you can blend out into a pale pink.
 The darker shade has a creamy texture, it’s more of a violet red, and it’s part powder, part cream.
 I also bought the Mini Sunset to go with it.
 I have to say that the selling point was that both palettes have FANTASTIC shimmers.
 The matte shades are great too–don’t get me wrong–but it was the shimmers that tipped the scales for me to buy both of these.
-It’s a great alternative to red palettes, because the colours are soft, and they look more romantic than say a Modern Renaissance.
-Last but not least: that toffee-red colour is a fantastic shade I found at H&M it’s called Brandy Snap, snap it up!
+It’s a great alternative to red palettes, because the effect of these colours is softer, and they look more romantic than say a Modern Renaissance which is more intense.
+You can also create rose-gold harmonies with the shimmers.
+Last but not least: that toffee-red coloured lipstick is a fantastic shade I found at H&M it’s called Brandy Snap, snap it up!

 The butterfly is courtesy of artist David Romero, you can see his work on his website monsieurbutterfly.com